rrossmiller/tasklist.nvim/README.md

 - [ ] project/repo-level vs global todo
 - [ ] fancy icons
     - change a prefix of a line to mean that the todo is done and the style of the line should change to reflect that
+- [ ] sync the instances/open windows via an rpc server